 Melissa Jacobs, Director of School Library Services

 Melissa Jacobs is the Director of Library Services for the NYC Department of Education/New York City School Library System.
 Melissa started her career as an elementary school librarian and then spent 14 years as the Coordinator for Library Services.
-Melissa has been named a Library Journal Mover and Shaker and has contributed to School Library Journal, Knowledge Quest, Teacher Librarian, and School Library Connection.
-In her spare time, she enjoys relaxing with her husband, two daughters, two orange cats, and Chiweenie.
+Melissa has been named a 2022 EdWeek Leader to Learn From, Library Journal Mover and Shaker, and has contributed to School Library Journal, Knowledge Quest, Teacher Librarian, and School Library Connection.
+In her spare time, she enjoys relaxing with her husband, two daughters, step-son, two orange cats, and Chiweenie.